wotzebra/laravel-verification-code/UPGRADING.md

 # Upgrading

+## From v2 to v3

+- Install `wotz/laravel-verification-code` instead of `nextapps/laravel-verification-code`
+- Replace all occurrences of `NextApps\VerificationCode` namespace with new `Wotz\VerificationCode` namespace

 ## From v1 to v2

 - Config variable `expire_hours` has been renamed to  `expire_seconds`, rename your config variable and multiply your value by 3600 to have the same behaviour.